pilafnoodle/plockRL/README.md

 Every reward function is listed in recompute_rewards.py as well as more details in notes.txt

-Inference was optimized to around 2ms per input
+Inference was optimized to around 2ms per input, which is faster than lidar scan speed, so inference speed is not a bottleneck.

 ## Improvements needed
 ### Add preprocessing